Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Code Number:

-I feel fairly confident in this hunch, though.
-A Martin Baker purchased part the Gordon land (including the tavern, see the Gordonsville page) in the fall of 1830.
+The Bakers Creek station was located near bridge 1619.
+Most maps don’t name the small stream that the bridge spans, but the C&O Valuation maps call it Bakers Creek.
+The creek was most likely named for Martin Baker.
+Baker purchased part of the Gordon land (including the tavern, see the Gordonsville page) in the fall of 1830.
 Baker then acted as the post master for Gordonsville and Baker Street still exists in Gordonsville.
 Also, as late as 1903, Carver’s Mill still stood near Gordonsville.
 Carver’s Mill had previously been Baker’s Mill.
-It seems possible that a small stream called Baker’s Creek flowed across the Baker lands and powered their mill and that, later, it provided water for the C&O’s locomotives.

 Photos

-Bakers Creek Bridge This is bridge #1619, the Bakers Creek bridge.
-To the left is a large pond that very well could be my hypothesized mill pond.
+This is bridge #1619, the Bakers Creek bridge.
+To the left is a large pond that most likely was a mill pond.
 The creek flows under the bridge and past part of the large Klöckner Pentaplast plant.
 (November, 2002 photo)

-Klockner siding At milepost 162 a siding now splits from the main to serve the Klöckner Pentaplast plant.
-Though the plant was built long after the C&O had passed from existence, CSX delivers loads there.
+At milepost 162 a siding now splits from the main to serve the Klöckner Pentaplast plant.
+The plant was built in the eatly 1980’s.
 (November, 2002 photo)

 Menu